Ontario Book Publishing Tax Credit (OBPTC)

 Literary works published in years before 2020 must be published in an edition of at least 500 copies of a bound book to be eligible for the OBPTC.
 There is no such requirement for books published in a year after 2019.

 What is considered as “government assistance” for the OBPTC (and would therefore grind the tax credit)?

 Government assistance means assistance from a government, municipality, or other public authority in any form, including a grant, subsidy, forgivable loan, and deduction from tax and investment allowance, but does not include a tax credit, or a grant that is not specific to a particular eligible literary work.
-For example, amounts received from the Department of Canadian Heritage’s Canada Book Fund, as well as Block Grants from the Canada Council for the Arts and the Ontario Arts Council, would not be considered government assistance, as none of these are title-specific.
+For example, amounts received from the Department of Canadian Heritage’s Canada Book Fund, as well as Block Grants or core or operational funding from the Canada Council for the Arts and the Ontario Arts Council, would not be considered government assistance, as none of these are title-specific.

 Will Canada Revenue Agency (CRA) process incomplete corporate tax return filings?